 Zoomable Information Spaces.
 Interactivity at CHI '13.
 In Proc. of CHI '13 Extended Abstracts on Human

 Factors in Computing Systems (CHI EA '13).
 ACM, New York, NY, USA, 3059-3062.

 Göbel F., Klamka K, Siegel A., Vogt S., Stellmach S. and Dachselt R. (2013).
 Gaze-supported Foot Interaction

 in Zoomable Information Spaces.
-In Proc. of the CHI '13 Workshop on "Gaze Interaction in the Post-WIMP
+In CHI 2013 Workshop on "Gaze Interaction in the Post-WIMP

 Göbel F. and Groh R. (2012).
 DepthTouch: Elastische Membran zwischen virtuellem und realem Raum.
 In:

 Reiterer, H. & Deussen, O. (Hrsg.), Mensch & Computer 2012 – Workshopband: interaktiv informiert –

 allgegenwärtig und allumfassend!?
 München: Oldenbourg Verlag.
 (S. 493-496)

 Göbel F., Gründer T., Keck M., Kammer D. and Groh R. (2012).
 DepthTouch: an elastic surface for tangible